Scientists Find Surprising Age-Related Protein Waves In Blood

 "For a long time we have focused, in the field of healthy aging, on genetics," says Paola Sebastiani, a biostatistics professor at Boston University who has also researched the link between aging and proteins in the blood.

-But your genes are set at birth and they can't be modified to improve your health.
-What's intriguing about blood proteins and similar molecules, is you can block them or find other ways to modify them with drugs, at least in theory, "until eventually you're going to help people age healthily," she says.
+But your genes are set from birth, and they can't be modified to improve your health.
+What's intriguing about blood proteins and similar molecules is that you can block them or find other ways to modify them with drugs, at least in theory, "until eventually you're going to help people age healthily," she says.

 Tanaka isn't expecting quick answers from this line of research, but "I hope by the time my kids are old, this is something that can help improve their health's trajectory."